Distributed Systems

 Please also include your new due date in the post as per the petition that you have submitted to the department.

-After your petition is approved by the department, please create a follow up message to your post with the information mentioned (e.g., commit hash) for late submissions.
+After your petition is approved by the department, please create a follow up message to your post with the commit hash information.

 We will not penalize your submission and you do not need to create a follow up message regarding submitting future labs in time.